 Barcelona does not lag behind the capital with free tours by Sandemans.
 Excursions are held daily at 10:00, 11:00, and 14:00.
 The groups are taken in the park Plaça de l’Àngel.
 Feel Free Company also offers tourists free acquaintance with the city.
-You can go to explore the Old Town or get acquainted with the era of modernism in the history of Barcelona.
+You can go to explore the Old Town and the Gothic Quarter or get acquainted with the era of modernism in the history of Barcelona.
 From June, 1 to September, 15, guided tours are offered to visit the famous district of Gracia and Park Güell for 3 hours.

 Alicante in Valencia will not let you get bored as well because the city has a number of museums that are open to attendance free of charge in any day and time.
 There, you can visit Museo de Fogueres, Museum of Contemporary Art, Bullfighting Museum and so on.